OneBigUnit/KieranSQL/README.md

 ### Manipulating Tables

-Below is how to make SQL statements to a table:
+Below is how to send all supported SQL statements to a table:
 ```
 from KieranSQL import SQLiteTable, String, Integer, connect_to